-Medieval History, 1000-1550: Professor John Watts; American History to 1870: Professor Katherine Paugh; Late Roman History: Dr Neil McLynn; Roman History: Dr Anna Clark; Modern British and Caribbean History: Dr Michael Joseph; Early Medieval Byzantine and World History: Dr Marek Jankowiak.
-Besides the tutors, there are several other historians at Corpus, notably the Chaplain, Revd Canon Dr Judith Maltby, who works on early modern religion, Professor Jas' Elsner, who works on Roman Art, Dr Yusen Yu, who works on Chinese art in the Islamic world, and Dr Alice Little, who is a historical musicologist.
+Medieval History, 1000-1550: Professor John Watts; Atlantic World History to 1870: Professor Katherine Paugh; Late Roman History: Dr Neil McLynn; Roman History: Dr Anna Clark; Greek History: Professor Kathryn Stevens; Modern British: Dr Emily Rutherford; Early Medieval Byzantine and World History: Dr Marek Jankowiak.
+Besides the tutors, there are several other historians at Corpus, notably the Chaplain, Revd Canon Dr Judith Maltby, who works on early modern religion, Professor Jas' Elsner, who works on Roman Art.

 What have students from the last few years gone on to do after their degree?

 Historians do many things, because history encourages analytical and expressive skills and teaches us about how people and groups behave.
 From Corpus, students have gone into law, consultancy, investment banking, small business and entrepreneurship, NGOs and the civil service, charities, heritage work, the armed forces, teaching and academic research.

 What do tutors look for in the History application process?

 The selection criteria for History are available on the Faculty website, and we use these in making decisions at Corpus, just as our colleagues do at other colleges.
 Indeed, the admissions process at Corpus forms part of a larger process which is the same for all applicants across Oxford, and even though we are a small college, offering just 9 places a year in History (usually 5 in the main school, 1 in History and English, 1 in Ancient and Modern and 2 in History and Politics), our applicants have the same chances of a place at Oxford as they would at any other college.